TomDDG/ZXPicoMD/Code/README.md

 ## Notes on Cartridge Formatting

 As noted above the format is the only time when the sector headers are written to the cartridge and as such the ZX PicoMD needs to be aware that a format is happening.

-During a format the IF1 will acutally write more than the 528bytes normally exepected during a write operation, 99bytes to be exact.
-It is important that these additional 99bytes are presented back to the Interface 1 during the verification phase otherwise it will think the sector is bad and mark it as such.
+During a format the IF1 will acutally write more than the 528bytes normally exepected during a write operation, 99bytes if using the standard ROM routines.
+These additional bytes are used to identify that a format is happening.

+During a format the IF1 sends all 254 sectors in turn, writing the header with the sector number and cartridge name and a data block with `0xfc` in all data block bytes.
+The IF1 then reads them all back in checking the data is always `0xfc` and marking any bad sectors for a final write phase.
+This final pahse enables all the good sectors by clearing the Data Block only, basically writing `0x00` to all bytes.
+A bad sector is noted by an EOF flag with a data length of 0, the data block is also not set to `0x00`.

+In order for the IF1 to determine if a sector is good it is important that these additional 99bytes are presented back during the verification phase.
+The 99 extra bytes are always the same (`0xfc`) so there is no need to store them in the image file.
+When using a MF128 these extra 99bytes are not sent, however a single `0x80` byte is which also needs to be presented back.

 ## Notes on using the 2nd CORE